 ||22 Earle Street

 |Open Fridays 10 a.m. – 12 p.m.

 |Temagami Food Bank

 Closing the Digital Divide in Timiskaming

-There is a digital divide in the District of Timiskaming: a discrepancy between those who have access to information and communication technologies and the benefits they provide and those who don't.
-This divide can be the result of many factors including high costs for technology and online access and limited Internet connectivity in rural Northern Ontario.
-An evidence brief was put together by Timiskaming Health Unit staff highlighting not only the problem, but potential solutions based on a scan.
+There is a digital divide in the District of Timiskaming: a discrepancy between those who have access to information and communication technologies and the benefits they provide and those who don’t.
+This divide can be the result of many factors, including high costs for technology and online access and limited internet connectivity in rural Northern Ontario.
+This digital divide leaves many without access to digitally delivered health and well-being programs, services, and information.

-The Closing the Digital Divide Project aims to address inequity through the provision of technology and Internet to families living with low income, individuals and seniors who experience barriers, as identified through our partnering agencies.
-Those who are selected to participate in the program through our health and social service partners will receive a device (smartphone, cellular tablet or laptop) and a cellular data package for a predetermined number of months.
+The Closing the Digital Divide project aimed to address inequity through the provision of technology and Internet to families living with low income and individuals and seniors who experience barriers to access, as identified through our partnering agencies.
+Those who participated in the program were able to access a device (a smartphone, tablet, or laptop) and in some cases data packages for a predetermined amount of time.